-Section 2 of the AMP contains a cross reference table indicating the sections of the AMP which correspond with the requirements of Attachment A of the Commerce Commission Decision No. NZCC 24 - Gas Transmission Information Disclosure Determination 2012 dated 01 October 2012.
+Section 2 of the AMP contains a cross reference table indicating the sections of the AMP which correspond with the requirements of Attachment A of the Commerce Commission Decision No. NZCC 24 - Gas Transmission Information Disclosure Determination 2012 dated 01 October 2012 (consolidated in 2015).